 13) Fennec Fox

-Can’t decide if you want a dog, or a cat?
+Can’t decide if you want a dog or a cat?
 Well, the fennec fox is the closest you can get to having a mixture of both, with the agility and aloofness of a cat, but the playfulness of a dog.
 Not only this, but the fennec fox is ridiculously cute, just check out those ears!
 If you’re intrigued, click here.

 14) Bengal Cat

-So you love big cats, like tigers, lions and leopards, but you can’t have one as a pet- the next best thing is a bengal cat.
+So you love big cats, like tigers, lions and leopards, but you can’t have one as a pet- the next best thing is a Bengal cat.
 Not only do they look like miniature leopards, but they’re not as likely to eat you as a real one is and won’t cost nearly half as much.
-Find out all about the bengal cat here.
+Find out all about the Bengal cat here.

 15) Madagascan Hissing Cockroach

-If you find tarantulas a bit too mainsteam, you might like the Madagascan hissing cockroach.
+If you find tarantulas a bit too mainstream, you might like the Madagascan hissing cockroach.
 These giant insects don’t sting/bite/run fast, so they’re good for kids, plus they make a loud hissing noise, which I guess the more insect inclined people might enjoy.
 Find out more about these really massive cockroaches here.